UltimaCodes/papamuzzy/README.md

 # papamuzzy
 Disclaimer: This should be very obvious but this is a virus and its very dangerous.
-Please do not run it on your computer unless you really want to be dumb.
-You have been warned
+Please do not run it on your computer unless you are dumb.
+You have been warned!

 How to be dumb:
 Run papamuzzy.exe with admin perms